Our construction implies:

-1. We show that existing LWE based predicate encryption schemes [AFV11, GVW15] are completely insecure against a general functional encryption adversary (i.e. in the “strong attribute hiding” game).
+Additionally, we show that existing LWE based predicate encryption schemes [AFV11, GVW15] are completely insecure against a general functional encryption adversary (i.e. in the “strong attribute hiding” game).
 We demonstrate three different attacks, the strongest of which is applicable even to the inner product predicate encryption scheme [AFV11].
-Our attacks are practical and allow the attacker to completely recover a from its encryption Enc (a) within a polynomial number of queries.
+Our attacks are practical and allow the attacker to completely recover x from its encryption Enc (x) within a polynomial number of queries.
 This illustrates that the barrier between predicate and functional encryption is not just a limitation of proof techniques.
+We believe these attacks shed significant light on the barriers to achieving full fledged functional encryption from LWE, even for simple functionalities such as inner product zero testing [KSW08, AFV11].

-4. We generalise the above scheme to support q decryption queries, for any polynomial q which is a-priori fixed.
-The ciphertext size grows as O(q^2), improving upon the q-query version of [GTKP+13, GVW12] in which the ciphertext size grows as O(q^4).
-Our ciphertext is succinct in that its size does not depend on the size of the circuit.Category / Keywords: public-key cryptography / functional encryption, learning with errors, predicate encryption Date: received 26 Jun 2016, last revised 22 Sep 2016 Contact author: shwetaa at gmail com Available format(s): PDF | BibTeX Citation Version: 20160922:091343 (All versions of this report) Short URL: ia.cr/2016/654 Discussion forum: Show discussion | Start new discussion
+Along the way, we develop a new proof technique that permits the simulator to program public parameters based on keys that will be requested in the future.
+This technique may be of independent interest.Category / Keywords: public-key cryptography / functional encryption, learning with errors, predicate encryption Date: received 26 Jun 2016, last revised 16 Apr 2017 Contact author: shweta a at gmail com Available format(s): PDF | BibTeX Citation Version: 20170416:140704 (All versions of this report) Short URL: ia.cr/2016/654 Discussion forum: Show discussion | Start new discussion